Important Embargo Update

 As a general rule, members of the press who wish to film, record or photograph at the conference in areas other than the press room or news briefing room must receive advance permission from AAAAI Communications staff.

 Credentialed members of the press who have been issued a press pass are permitted to use handheld audio recording devices in educational sessions for note taking purposes only.
-Video recording and photography are strictly prohibited in all educational sessions due to CME regulations.
+Video recording is strictly prohibited in all educational sessions due to CME regulations.

-AAAAI program content may not be used to develop continuing medical education (CME) without advance permission from the AAAAI.
+AAAAI Annual Meeting program content may not be used to develop continuing medical education (CME) without advance permission from the AAAAI.

 Exhibitors/Public Relations Professionals